Project-Books/book-project/README.md

 If you wish to contribute (thanks!), please first see the [contributing document](https://github.com/knjk04/book-project/blob/master/CONTRIBUTING.md).

+You can join our Slack workspace to chat with the maintainers and contributors, as well as to help shape the future of the project.

+If you're interested and are able to contribute from a UI/UX perspective, we'd love to hear from you!
+Feel free to get in touch with us over our Slack workspace.

 ### Help

-If you need help with anything, feel free to ask by starting a new discussion on our [GitHub Q&A](https://github.com/Project-Books/book-project/discussions/categories/q-a) or on Slack.
+If you need help with anything, feel free to ask by starting a new discussion on our [GitHub Q&A](https://github.com/Project-Books/book-project/discussions/categories/q-a).

-Both the Slack #help channel and GitHub Q&A discussions are community-driven efforts.
+The GitHub Q&A discussions is a community-driven effort.
 While the maintainers try their best to help everyone, it is not always possible.
 If you're able to help someone else, feel free to do so (much appreciated!).

 ## Further information